 In this group it is the hyperlexia that raises the “savant syndrome” questions with some clinicians labeling the hyperlexia a “splinter skill”.
 Clinical presentation, course of the illness and prognosis are those seen in autistic spectrum disorders.
 However, as pointed out earlier, the precocious reading ability can be a valuable tool for teaching language and social skills.
 As such, rather than being marginalized or trivialized as a “splinter skill”, clinicians should embrace the hyperlexia and capitalize on its value as a treatment tool.
 Such a “splinter skill” can be what I refer to as an “island of intactness” in such a child and it is a process of identifying, engaging and enlarging those “islands of intactness”,in my view, that constitutes effective treatment in autistic spectrum disorders.

-Thus, hyperlexia can be a splinter skill in savant syndrome in a child with an underlying Autistic Spectrum Disorder, but it is not necessarily so and the differentiation of Autistic Spectrum Disorder from “autistic-like” behaviors is a critical one in terms of intervention, treatment and outcome.
+Thus, hyperlexia can be a splinter skill in savant syndrome in a child with an underlying autism spectrum disorder, but it is not necessarily so and the differentiation of autism spectrum disorder from “autistic-like” behaviors is a critical one in terms of intervention, treatment and outcome.

 Hyperlexia, type III

 This is a less frequently recognized form of hyperlexia overall.
-It is not an Autistic Spectrum Disorder even though there are some “autistic-like” traits and behaviors which gradually fade as the child gets older.
+It is not an autism spectrum disorder even though there are some “autistic-like” traits and behaviors which gradually fade as the child gets older.

 These children also read early, often show striking memorization abilities, and sometimes have precocious abilities in other areas as well.
-They may have “autistic-like” behaviors, but, in my experience, they do not have Autistic Disorder.
+They may have “autistic-like” behaviors, but, in my experience, they do not have autism spectrum disorder.
 For example, they may show unusual sensory sensitivity (to sounds or touch or taste).
-Unlike children with Autistic Disorder, they are often very outgoing and affectionate with family, but reserved and distant with peers and would be playmates.
+Unlike children with autism spectrum disorder, they are often very outgoing and affectionate with family, but reserved and distant with peers and would be playmates.
 They do tend to make eye contact and can be very interactive with persons close to them.
 There may be fascination with, or intense insistence on, routine and resistance to change.
 These children seem quite bright, inquisitive and precocious in some areas overall.
 Interest in, and mastery of, reading coupled with memory powers memorization is conspicuous and often quite amazing.
 There may other “autistic-like” symptoms or behaviors as well.
-But these symptoms and behaviors, prognosis ultimately shows, are indeed “autistic-like” and are not Autistic Disorder as such.
+But these symptoms and behaviors, prognosis ultimately shows, are indeed “autistic-like” and are not autism spectrum disorder as such.
 Over time the autistic behaviors and symptoms fade and, as it turns out, these children then are quite normal (neurotypical) for their age.
-These are children who “outgrow” their autism, or, more accurately in my view, did not have Autistic Disorder or any of its variants to begin with.
+These are children who “outgrow” their autism, or, more accurately in my view, did not have autism spectrum disorder or any of its variants to begin with.
 The prognosis for these children excellent and I have followed now a number of such cases via correspondence where the outcome has been just that—excellent.